mirzaakhena/cug-prompt-instructions/01-core-components.md

 }
 ```

+### 6.2 Error Handling
+Proper error handling ensures that errors are meaningful and traceable:
+- Always wrap errors with context using `fmt.Errorf("operation failed: %w", err)`
+- Return appropriate error types that can be handled by the caller
+- Never ignore errors from gateway calls

+### 6.3 Context Propagation
+Context is used for:
+- Carrying request-scoped values (like transaction objects)
+- Handling timeouts and cancellation
+- Tracking request lifecycle

+Always pass context from usecases to gateways to ensure proper propagation.

-## Integration with Other Components
+## 7. Integration Points
 This document focuses on ActionHandler, Gateway, and Usecase implementations.
 For information on how these components interact with others in the system:

-- **Controllers**: Refer to `03-controller.md` files for how to expose usecases through different protocols
+- **Controllers**: Refer to `03-controller.md` for how to expose usecases through different protocols
 - **Middleware**: See `04-middleware.md` for implementing cross-cutting concerns
 - **Wiring**: Check `05-wiring.md` for dependency injection and component composition

-## Development Workflow
+## 8. Development Workflow
 When implementing new features using these components:

 1. First identify the business requirements and model them as usecases